Updated: 18 August 2025 for Release v217

 - Target* (required) = The target is the purpose of the referral.
 This is the long URL, following the domain, for example: ”nieuws/728/Nieuwe_podcastserie/”.

-By popular demand, we've updated your website’s URL structure - adding control over multilingual slugs, while preserving automated redirects to protect SEO value.
+By popular demand, we have updated your website’s URL structure - adding control over multilingual slugs, while preserving automated redirects to protect SEO value.
 Thanks to our community (and a final check by Mondo Marketing) for the input.

 Why this matters to you: